francis-chris5/CSF_Controls/README.md

 The Doxygen generated documentation pages can be found at: https://francis-chris5.github.io/CSF_Controls/html/index.html.
 The C++ documentation can be found under the class tabs, and the documentation for the Arduino example making use of it is found under the files tab.

+A zip folder containing the library to install in your Arduino IDE, and an example making use of it can be found on this repository at CSF_Controls/CSF_Controls.